 Another interesting note about Workman is that ABC 20/20's 2016 documentary about Carver's case showed video of him rubbing his ungloved finger on Yarmolenko's car at the scene in the same spot that was later swabbed for touch DNA and claimed as a match to Carver, results that have since been discredited.

 Was the Car Preserved for Evidence?

 According to investigative reports, the car was first swabbed for touch DNA on June 10, 2008.
 Public court documents alternately list lab results from swabbing of the car on July 5 or July 10, 2008.
-As detailed below, consideration should have been given to apparent lapses in the preservation of the car by that time.
+Despite an ongoing investigation, these swabs weren't submitted for testing until October 24, 2008.
+On May 26, 2009, over one year after Yarmolenko's death, additional areas of the car were swabbed for DNA for no known reason.
+As detailed below, consideration should have been given to apparent lapses in the preservation of the car prior to DNA processing.

 Yarmolenko's body had been placed in a sealed bag before it was removed from the scene in order to preserve DNA evidence.
 The sealed bag was cut open when the first and only autopsy began.
 It would be reasonable to expect the same type of processing for Yarmolenko's car if touch DNA results from it were used as the sole evidence for obtaining a conviction.
 However, the car's exterior was never wrapped, sealing tape was broken weeks before the official touch DNA swabbings, and a list of who had access to the car was never kept.

 Who Had Access to Yarmolenko's Car before Touch DNA was Collected?